Bachelor of Engineering (Bioinformatics)

-Dr. Jiang leads the bioinformatics unit at the MRC and has been involved in an extensive number of projects for the human microbiome and diseases including liver cancer, colon cancer, IBD, schizophrenia et. al. He is interested in developing bioinformatics algorithms and software to analyze next/third generation sequencing data for multi-omics data (metagenomics, metatranscriptomics, and metabolomics).
-Another interest of Dr Jiang is antimicrobial resistance.
-He is interested in developing methods to combat the ever-increasing issue of antimicrobial resistance from the medical applications.
+As the lead bioinformatician at MRC, Dr. Jiang leads a team of bioinformaticians collaborating nationally and internationally on a wide range of microbiome projects, including liver cancer, colon cancer, lung cancer, T1D, IBD, schizophrenia et. al. He is interested in developing bioinformatics algorithms and software to analyze next/third generation sequencing data for multi-omics data (metagenomics, metatranscriptomics, and metabolomics).

 Dr Jiang completed his PhD at The University of Hong Kong, Hong Kong.
 In his PhD study, he applied large-scale metagenomics sequencing to understand the activated sludge microbial ecology in a spatial and temporal dimension.
 He developed ARGs-OAP to obtain the quantitative profiling of resistome for multiple shotgun metagenomics data, which is widely used in the AMR area.